A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Examples

-In the following, we consider the compensation rules of several missing feature techniques from a Bayesian network view.
-While the formulations in Subsections~\ref{ssec:imputation} and \ref{ssec:marginalization} are already given in \cite{haeb_2011}, those in Subsections~\ref{ssec:mod_imp} and \ref{ssec:sig_dec} have not been presented before from this perspective.

-\subsection{Feature Vector Imputation \cite{cooke_robust_2001, raj_missing-feature_2005, kolossa_robust_2011}}
+\subsection{Feature Vector Imputation}

-A major subcategory of missing feature approaches is called {\em feature vector imputation} where each feature vector component $y_n^{(d)}$ is either classified as reliable ($d \in \mathcal{R}_n$) or unreliable ($d \in \mathcal{U}_n$), where $\mathcal{R}_n$ and $\mathcal{U}_n$ denote the set of reliable and unreliable components of the $n$-th feature vector, respectively \cite{haeb_2011}.
-While unreliable components are withdrawn and replaced by an estimate $\widehat{x}_n^{(d)}$ of the original observation $y^{(d)}_n$, reliable components are directly \qm{plugged} in the pdf.
-The score calculation in (\ref{eqn:hmm_totalsplit}) therefore becomes:
+We next turn to missing feature techniques, which can be used to model feature distortion due to a front-end enhancement process \cite{raj_missing-feature_2005}, noise \cite{cooke_missing_1997} or reverberation \cite{Palomaki04}.
+A major subcategory of missing feature approaches is called {\em feature vector imputation} \cite{cooke_robust_2001, raj_missing-feature_2005, kolossa_robust_2011} where each feature vector component $y_n^{(d)}$ is either classified as reliable ($d \in \mathcal{R}_n$) or unreliable ($d \in \mathcal{U}_n$), where $\mathcal{R}_n$ and $\mathcal{U}_n$ denote the set of reliable and unreliable components of the $n$-th feature vector, respectively \cite{haeb_2011}.
+While unreliable components are withdrawn and replaced by an estimate $\widehat{x}_n^{(d)}$ of the original observation $y^{(d)}_n$, reliable components are directly \qm{plugged} into the pdf.
+The score calculation in (\ref{eqn:hmm_totalsplit}) therefore becomes

 with

 and \cite{haeb_2011}